About the Book

 Series: Chapparal Hearts

 Genre: Christian Historical Romance

-I received a complimentary copy of this book from the author through NetGalley.
-No positive review was required and all opinions are my own.
+I received a complimentary copy of this book from the author and publisher through Celebrate Lit.
+This does not influence my opinions, for which I am solely responsible.

 About the Author